Rhode Island Police Chiefs’ Association (RIPCA) Twenty for 2020 Pledge

 - Working closely with the Community, Equity and Diversity Division and Office of Title IX on matters of policy review and development promoting racial tolerance and inclusion.

 - Creating a Compliment/Complaint Procedure, which ensures that an investigation into any reported negative policing interactions is conducted.
-The procedure and reporting form can be found here.
+View the procedure and reporting form.

 - Appointing the first Latino RICCP police officer.